 In most cases, varicose veins do not cause long-term medical issues, but they can be unsightly and cause pain.
 They also tend to get worse the longer they go untreated.

-Treatment options are recommended for people who suffer from varicose veins to not only relieve many of the associated symptoms but also to prevent medical issues that can arise for some.
+Vein therapy treatment options are recommended for people who suffer from varicose veins to not only relieve many of the associated symptoms but also to prevent medical issues that can arise for some.
 If left untreated, varicose veins may become more severe and lead to ulcers, blood clots, and inflammation or may rupture.

 Symptoms of Varicose Veins

-Varicose veins can cause a variety of symptoms, and for many people, they may need to be corrected through vein treatment
+Varicose veins can cause a variety of symptoms, and for many people, they may need to be corrected through vein treatment procedures.

 If you are unsure whether or not you have varicose veins, speak to your doctor about your symptoms.